-There are many different types of malware threats on the internet, waiting and ready to get downloaded to your Windows PC, to compromise and breach your system’s security.
-Spyware and Virus are most common among them.
-They are both forms of unwanted or malicious software, sometimes called “malware”.
+There are many different types of malware threats on the Internet, waiting and ready to get downloaded to your Windows PC, to compromise and breach your system’s security.
+Virus, Trojan, Worm, Adware, Spyware, Rootkit, Malware, Backdoors, PUPs are the most common malware among them.
+They are forms of unwanted or malicious software.

 - Collecting personal information

 Spyware is often associated with software that displays advertisements (called adware) or software that tracks personal or sensitive information.
 That does not mean all software that provides ads or tracks your online activities is bad.
 For example, you might sign up for a free music service, but you “pay” for the service by agreeing to receive targeted ads.
 If you understand the terms and agree to them, you may have decided that it is a fair tradeoff.
 You might also agree to let the company track your online activities to determine which ads to show you.